sailorfe/astrokeys/README.md

     terms of punctuation. `Shift` to acess the larger angles.
 - Big nerd `enum` table bonus: the planets' aliases are their metals in alchemy.
-- Threw in the classical elements' alchemical symbols for fun,  since the Planck's 4x12 grid is numerological.
+- Threw in the classical elements' alchemical symbols for fun,  since the Planck's 4x12 grid is sooo astrological or numerological or trigonometric.

 ![gay](https://64.media.tumblr.com/9bb26e7b1de7176e06d38934e0522ea0/04db6912d086d74c-42/s540x810/e93482e7a89403f40a79d5a015c08eae5fc1d84e.gifv)